 - To request a restriction is placed on further Processing;

-- To lodge a complaint with the Information Commissioners Office (the UK Supervisory Authority); you can contact the Information Commissioners Office on 0303 123 1113 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF
+- To lodge a complaint with the Information Commissioners Office (the UK ICO) or with any other Supervisory Authority of an EU Member State if you are an EU resident; you can contact the Information Commissioners Office on 0303 123 1113 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

 - Not to be subject to a decision based on automated Processing; the Firm does not practice such decision making.